jspgr33n/QTM-Research/README.md

 # Collecting Expert Opinions in Non-Profit Sectors for Poverty Alleviation Plans in South Asia
-> Note: Collected NGO information in Bangladesh for Fall 2023, currently working on Pakistan dataset!
+> Note: Collected NGO information in Bangladesh for Fall 2023, currently working on Pakistan and India datasets!

 ### Abstract